 Willard was caught (which wasn’t hard, since he sent letters to two bishops and a TV station claiming credit for the crime).
 He later served a dozen years in prison.
 The town of Stuart, meanwhile, struggled with the dilemma of what to do with the shell of the building.
 Catholic leaders had decided that the cost of rebuilding was too great and that instead a new church would be built on the outskirts of town.
 The loss of Stuart’s most famous landmark was a blow to the entire community.

-And then a miracle occured.
+And then a miracle occurred.

 Well, in more prosaic terms, a lot of things came together, but it’s hard not to see the entire process as somewhat miraculous.
 The citizens of Stuart, a town that hadn’t passed a bond issue since the 1950s, approved a $1.7 million measure to help fund the building’s restoration.
 The state of Iowa contributed grant money.
 Individual citizens gave donations.
 By 2007, $4 million had been raised, and over the next two years a massive restoration project was undertaken.